survivechinaflu/survivechinafludotcom/index.md

 Supplement with economical, shelf-stable goods like dried beans and rice, flour, etc. Consider buying from stores like Costco or commercial food suppliers (GFS, etc.).
 If you are depending on canned food, MAKE SURE YOU HAVE A CAN OPENER.

+In the long term, growing food (preferably indoors, with clean soil and artificial lighting) is your best bet for seriously long-term survival.
+Hunting will quickly deplete local fauna, and unprepared locals will deplete local flora.
+Beware eating animals that appear sick or that you find dead.
+You can become sick from eating infected meat.

 ## Vitamins

 Water and food are not enough to stay nourished and healthy.
 Have multivitamins on hand, and iodized salt to add to food.
 Electrolyte drink powder and/or electrolyte-rich drinks are helpful as well.